Chern-Simons-Matter Theories at Large Baryon Number: Conclusions and Outlook

 \item[{Studying fermionic duals and verifying Chern-Simons-matter dualities}]\mbox{}\\ By repeating the same analysis for the fermionic duals of Chern-Simons-matter theories, one should be able to verify Chern-Simons-matter dualities quantitatively by writing down the effective actions for both sides as an asymptotic expansion in terms of global charge.

-Understanding systems with fermions at large charge could be difficult if the fermions form a fermi sea (one does not know how to renormalise it at finite volume), but once dualities are understood at large charge, one could hope to also understand such systems, by following similar steps. \end{description}
+Understanding systems with fermions at large charge could be difficult if the fermions form a fermi sea (one does not know how to renormalise it at finite volume), but once dualities are understood at large charge, one could hope to also understand such systems, by following similar steps.
+See also \cite{1904.07885} for another attempt to study Chern-Simons theories coupled to fermion at non-zero chemical potential. \end{description}